Skip to content

 Purchasing and Using Devices:

-• Never modify batteries or devices.
+• Never modify or tamper with batteries or the devices they power.

 Safe Charging:

-Warning Signs and Disposal:
+Maintain Safety – Warning Signs and Disposal:

 • Stop using any product that shows signs of overheating, bulging, leaking, or strange noises.